Hair Extensions Maintenance

 When towel drying, gently squeeze out excess water and blot with the Microfiber towel or t-shirt.
 If needed you can wrap the towel around your head, but do not rub or turn your head upside down to roll your hair in the towel.

-When you hair is wet, only brush with a wet brush starting at the bottom of the hair, working your way up to without yanking on the hair.
+Preferably do not brush your hair while it is wet, but if you have to, only brush with a wet brush starting at the bottom of the hair, working your way up to without yanking on the hair.

 If you are going to blow-dry the hair straight you can start to detangle easier and gentler, once it starts to dry.